IFS49F/poker/README.md

 ## Sponsors

-Please send us your GitHub account or personal blog if you donated Poker4Fun.
+Please send us your GitHub username or personal website when you donate to Poker4Fun.

 | Name | Amount | Date |
 | --- | --- | --- |